 - interior - ie inside the building, and how this could be protected from criminal activities

-You should walk around the boundary of your business and check for any weak areas, both during the day and when dark.
-Look for opportunities for crime, such as:
+You should walk around the boundary of your business property and check for any weak areas, both during the day and when dark.
+Identify opportunities for crime, such as:

 - walls or fences that could be climbed

 - bins or other objects that could be used to climb or could be targets for arson

 - tools or materials left out that could be used to break in

 - any poorly lit areas that could be used as cover for a break-in

 Steel fencing, railings or walls of at least 2.5 metres in height can make effective boundaries for your business property.
 You could also use barbed or razor wire, rotating vanes or electric fence alarms at the top of fences or walls, and anti-climb paint to make access harder.